Chip Time VS Gun Time: What’s the difference?

 Since these two times can be different by seconds or as large as minutes, runners are left scratching their heads as to what is the time they should go by.
-What is the difference between official time versus chip time?
+What is the difference between those two?

 How Races Are Timed